 - 44. Development of housing schemes in the district of the scale proposed inevitably involves physical infrastructure works, management plans of communal areas and social infrastructure works such as education and recreation provision and affordable housing.
 In line with policy UR6 of the Replacement Unitary Development Plan it is usually appropriate that the developer should enter into a Section 106 to address the following issues affordable housing, recreational provision, transport infrastructure and educational contributions. - 45.
 Policy H9 of the Replacement Unitary Development Plan seeks to achieve affordable housing provision within development sites in Airedale of 30%.
 The housing enabling section has also identified a need for 2 and 3 bedroom properties in the area.
-Four affordable housing units are proposed within the current scheme which are proposed in lieu of the required 8 which comprise 30% of the units as the developer has put forward a justification for abnormal costs associated with the development of this site (see exempt report elsewhere on this agenda). - 46.
+Four affordable housing units are proposed within the current scheme which are proposed in lieu of the required 8 (which comprise 30% of the units) as the developer has put forward a justification for abnormal costs associated with the development of this site (see exempt report elsewhere on this agenda).
+Members should note that following their resolution to be minded to approve the application but to defer it in the first instance to allow for the further submission of financial information, the applicant has obtained a further independent viability appraisal which has been duly appraised by specialist officers within the Councils economic development section. - 46.
 Policy OS5 of the RUDP requires that new residential development be required to make appropriate provision of or equivalent commuted payment for recreational open space.
 Recreational space is provided via the Green reserve area which comprises spaces adjoining the Canal where persons can enjoy the waterfront are the general ambience of this part of the conservation area.
 The useable space created is approximately 1490m2 in size which is significantly in excess of the required 540 sqm of open space which is defined in policy OS5 of the RUDP although clearly no recreation equipment will be provided in the green reserve as the whole point of such a space is for it to be used for conservation/biodiversity purposes and not for recreational play facilities.
-In line with current standards the parks/recreation section have recommended a commuted sum of £19,196 to provide/enhance recreation space elsewhere would be required.
-As outlined above, due to the financial implications for the development of the site because of its sensitive location within the conservation area/use of materials, the developer has provided a financial appraisal advising that this contribution, along with that detailed above, which would normally form part of a development of this size, cannot be achieved.

-47. Further development contributions include: -

-- (i) Metro cards to promote sustainable modes of transport.
+In line with current standards the parks/recreation section have recommended a commuted sum of £19,196 to provide/enhance recreation space elsewhere would be required as they have not recognised the provision of an area of green reserve without any equipment upon it.
+However, as outlined above, due to the financial implications for the development of the site because of its sensitive location within the conservation area/use of materials, the developer has provided a financial appraisal advising that this contribution, along with that detailed above, which would normally form part of a development of this size, cannot be achieved. - 47.
+Further development contributions include: - - (i) Metro cards to promote sustainable modes of transport.
 Usually, one metro card is provided for 60% of the units over a certain period with the developer paying 50% of the list price (+ 10% administration charge) for the first year of occupation of the unit.
 This figure has been calculated by Metro as being £9424.80 but has not been agreed to by the applicants due to the financial viability of the overall scheme, and; - (ii) Educational provision Under policy CF2 of the Replacement Unitary Development Plan, new housing proposals that would result in an increased demand for educational facilities that cannot be met by existing schools and colleges should contribute to new and extended school facilities.
-The nearest schools, both at primarily and secondary level, are full and a contribution of £85,138 is therefore sought and has been full offered as part of the S106 legal agreement, and; - (iii) A management plan agreement for the management of all communal areas on the site which shall include long term design objectives, management responsibilities and maintenance schedules for all the areas in addition to biodiversity enhancements).
-All these areas to be provided prior to occupation of the 20th unit and to remain open and free from any built form in perpetuity, and;
+The nearest schools, both at primarily and secondary level, are full and a contribution of £85,138 is therefore sought and has been full offered as part of the S106 legal agreement, and;